CaChannel/CaChannel/docs/source/cachannel.rst

    :synopsis: Low level operation to channel access C library

 This is a module to present the interface of low level channel access C library.
-It has the same API as module `caffi.ca <http://caffi.readthedocs.io/en/latest/api.html>`_.
+It has the same API as module :mod:`caffi.ca`.

 Data Types
 ^^^^^^^^^^